CVE-2026-32952: CWE-190: Integer Overflow or Wraparound in Azure go-ntlmssp

 Description

-CVE-2026-32952 is a medium severity vulnerability in the Azure go-ntlmssp Go package used for NTLM/Negotiate HTTP authentication.
-Versions prior to 0.
-1. 1 contain an integer overflow or wraparound issue (CWE-190) that can cause a slice out of bounds panic when processing a malicious NTLM challenge message.
+CVE-2026-32952 is a medium severity vulnerability in the Azure go-ntlmssp Go package prior to version 0.
+1. 1.
+It involves an integer overflow or wraparound (CWE-190) that can cause a slice out of bounds panic when processing a malicious NTLM challenge message.
 This panic can crash any Go process using ntlmssp.
-Negotiator as an HTTP transport, resulting in a denial of service.
+Negotiator as an HTTP transport.
 The issue is patched in version 0.
 1. 1.
 No known exploits are reported in the wild.

 AI-Powered Analysis